Recreation and Leisure Studies, M.S.

 For further information: RecreationAndLeisureGrad@southernct.edu

 The specialization program in recreation therapy can be designed to meet certification requirements of the National Council for Therapeutic Recreation Certification (NCTRC).
-The specialization in Recreation Administration prepares students for advanced careers in the field of parks, recreation, and tourism.

 Beyond the core and specialization related classes, students are required to take practicum based courses to gain career related experiences.
 The curriculum is also individualized and structured to meet the needs of students who are working full time by offering courses mostly in the evenings or on weekends.